-Proposed new language is in underline font and deleted language is in strikeout font.
+With respect to the body of the Resolution, proposed new language is in underline font and deleted language is in strikeout font.
+Annexes A, B and C of the proposed revised Resolution consist entirely of new language.

 Conf.
-12.8 Review of Significant Trade in specimens of Appendix-II species CoP13 CoP17)\
+12.8Review of Significant Trade in specimens of (Rev. CoP13 CoP17)Appendix-II species